franciscop/picnic/README.md

 You are encouraged to contribute to Picnic CSS.
 To write a new plugin, just copy one of the existing ones (specially recommend "button") and modify the files.
 The code must be linted with scss-lint, except the `PropertySortOrder` which is ignored for a better code structure.

+If you spot a bug or any other issue you may go to hell because this software is officially Bug Free(TM).

 ## Authors